TABLE OF CONTENTS

 2.1 Engine Performance Issues

-2.2 Fuel Efficiency and Emissions Problems
+2.2 Fuel Efficiency & Emissions Problems

 3. Diagnosing a Bad Throttle Position Sensor